NVIDIA/aistore/docs/environment-vars.md

 The corresponding binary choice between StatsD and Prometheus is a **build-time** switch controlled by a single build tag: **statsd**.

+> For the complete list of supported build tags, please see [conditional linkage](/docs/build_tags.md).

 > As a side note, the entire assortment of supported build tags is demonstrated by the following `aisnode` building examples:

 ```console